Autodesk/notebook-molecular-visualization/tests/galileo/README.md

 ### Get started

-Create a notebook and name it `test_widgets`.
+Create a notebook and name it `test_widgets.ipynb`.
 Add the following cells:

 ```python
 #! setup